rubygems/rfcs/text/0000-ownership-transfer.md

 # Guide-level explanation

 ### Change in the ownership flow
-When a new owner is added to a gem, two types of notifications will be sent via email.
+When a new owner is added to a gem, following types of notifications will be sent via email.
-1. A notification to all the existing gem owners about addition of new owner.
-2. A notification to the new user to confirm if he/she wants to be added as a gem owner.
+1. A notification to the new user to confirm if he/she wants to be added as a gem owner.
 The new user will have to click on the link sent via email to confirm within 48 hours.
+2. A notification to all the existing gem owners about addition of new owner after the confirmation from the new user.
+3. A notification to the gem owner who is removed using `gem owner -r`.

 This will require modifications in the `POST - /api/v1/gems/[GEM NAME]/owners` endpoint.